-In December 1948, at the age of 67, Laura suffered a mini stroke.
+Laura at the age of 67 suffered a mini stroke in December 1948.
 After being hospitalized for two weeks, she returned home for further convalescence.
 By May the following year, her condition was said to have been much improved, and she was beginning to walk around her house for short periods of time.

 On May 11, 1949, the Horstmans celebrated their 50th wedding anniversary, and were profiled in an article in the Canonsburg Daily Notes.
 The story said they were going to celebrate quietly, inviting family and close friends "to visit the couple and extend their congratulations" as Laura was still recovering from her stroke.
 At the time, they had seven living adult children, 16 grandchildren and five great-grandchildren."
 Said the Daily Notes: "Mr. Horstman, now 72 years of age, is a retired coal miner and in fairly good health."

 Suffering from hardening of the arteries, Laura suffered a heart attack and passed away in Canonsburg General Hospital on Jan.
 7, 1951, at the age of 68.
 Her daughter Doris signed the official Pennsylvania certificate of death.

 Samuel outlived her by five years and remained in North Strabane Township near Canonsburg.
 He was afflicted with hypertensive heart disease as well as an infection of his hips, perhaps due to bedsores.
 As his health failed, he was admitted to Canonsburg General Hospital.
 There, after a stay of five days, and just two days after his 80th birthday, he died on Sept.
 15, 1956.